-Enlarged LN2 Dewar on Sample Chamber -- By cooling a ring located in the sample chamber to liquid nitrogen temperature (-196°C) it is possible to improve the vacuum within the secondary ion source by a factor of two or three.
+Enlarged LN2 Dewar on Sample Chamber By cooling a ring located in the sample chamber to liquid nitrogen temperature (-196°C) it is possible to improve the vacuum within the secondary ion source by a factor of two or three.
 The standard LN2 tank for the 1280-HR tool requires refilling roughly every 6 hours, making continuous operation difficult.
 Installed in December 2014, our 7.5 liter LN2 tank can remain cold for up to 10 days without refilling.
 This upgrade significantly improves our analytical capabilities, and in particular suppresses unwanted hydride molecules that are formed from vacuum contaminants.
-The tank must be warmed prior to using oxygen flooding, and for this we have a house nitrogen gas line delived via Tygon tubing.
+The tank must be warmed prior to using oxygen flooding, and for this we have a house nitrogen gas line delivered via Tygon tubing.

 Peripheral Instrumentation in the Potsdam SIMS Lab